Monira07/random-user-api-performance-test/README.md

-# Project Title: Simple E-commerce API Performance Testing by JMeter
+# Project Title: Simple PetStore API Performance Testing by JMeter
-## Project Name: Envatomarket
+## Project Name: PetStore

+## Objective
+PetStore is a dedicated API testing demo that focuses on interactions related to pet data.
+Testers can scrutinise API endpoints, perform CRUD operations, and ensure data integrity and accuracy within the application.

 ## Prerequisites: